dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ### Lists
-Forgetting hyphen and space by list elements.
+Forgetting the hyphen and space in list elements.
 Or using it to much, which leads to much more elements than expected.
 Example: